worldbank/icp-calculations-blog/README.md

 ## About

-This repository contains a Jupyter notebook with the entire set of formulas and calculations featured in the World Bank blog titled ['Demystifying ICP Purchasing Power Parity (PPP) Calculations']().
+This repository contains a Jupyter notebook with the entire set of formulas and calculations steps highlighted in the World Bank blog titled ['Demystifying ICP Purchasing Power Parity (PPP) Calculations']().

 ## Requirements